The CRES Team

-John Nagle, Government Relations Associate
+John Nagle, Government Relations Manager

-John Nagle serves as the Government Relations Associate at CRES.
+John Nagle serves as the Government Relations Manager at CRES.
 In that role, he supports all aspects of CRES’s lobbying efforts to advance free market clean energy policy solutions.
 Prior to his time at CRES, he worked as a major gift officer at Stand Together.
 In that role, he connected business and foundation leaders with opportunities to make a difference in the policy, education, and philanthropic spaces.
 John is a native of Southern California and graduate of American University where he earned a Bachelor of Science degree in political science.